 Vascular Surgery faculty have a leadership role in the Limb Preservation Program.
 This new service within the Comprehensive Wound Center offers a multidisciplinary approach and advanced techniques to avoid amputation and save limbs.
 The Limb Preservation Program is located at OSU Hospital East.

 The Division is responsible for the vascular education of Ohio State’s medical students and surgical residents, and is home to one of the oldest vascular surgery fellowships in the country.
 Graduates of our fellowship finish equipped to practice the full spectrum of vascular and endovascular surgery in a community or an academic setting.

 Scholarship has always been a point of emphasis in our Division.
 In particular, Bhagwan Satiani, M.D., M.B.A. has written and presented extensively in the areas of the business of medicine, workforce issues, health care policy, and administration and has become an acknowledged regional and national expert.
-Clinically, we consistently enroll high numbers of patients in multicenter clinical trials and registries, and have recently renewed our focus on outcomes research.
+Clinically, we consistently enroll high numbers of patients in multicenter clinical trials and registries, and continue our focus on outcomes research.
 Researcher Cameron Rink, Ph.D. has expanded our scientific focus to include the basic mechanisms of stroke infarct evolution and exciting translational applications of oxygen and nutrient therapy to treat stroke.
-Joining the faculty in 2011 are Mounir J. Haurani, M.D. and Maria E. Litzendorf, M.D., both of whom specialize in peripheral vascular disease and other venous diseases.

 For more information about our Division, please contact Dawn Sagle at 614-293-5136.